vee-loves-code/Ecommerce-server/README.md

   - command to clone repo using http: git clone https://github.com/vee-loves-code/Ecommerce-server.git

 **RUN**
-Run the ServerApllication and ensure it compiles correctly Run maven clean
+Run the ServerApllication and ensure it compiles correctly.
+Run maven clean.

 **TEST**
+- JUnit and Mockito was used to write unit tests for the contoller and service methods,
-Postman was used to test the APi
+- Postman was used to test the APi.

 Documentation

 Credit Card Validation
-This collection contains one request; validate card numer
+This collection contains one request; validate Card Number.

 ﻿